axibase/atsd/rule-engine/notifications/custom-zendesk.md

 Keep the `${request_id}` placeholder in the URL path so that one can customize it in the rule editor.
 This would allow you to add a comments for different requests using the same web notification.

+Enter the Zendesk user name into the `Username` field and the password into the `Password` field.

 ### Payload

 The web notification can be configured to send a JSON document to the Zendesk endpoint in order to add a comment and the `Body` field can include the following text: